Why and How: Creating Wildlife Photographs in Black and White – Part 3

 In this case, I recommend the square framing.
 It is perfectly suited because it reinforces the development of the animal.
 You leave little space for the environment and the negative space.
 In the gallery associated with this article, you will see some examples of animal portraits.

-- The last tip on how to take black and white wildlife photos is to always create strong compositions, choose the textures well, have dynamic perspectives and choose your light very well.
+- The last tip on how to take black and white wildlife photos is to always create strong compositions, choose the textures well, have dynamic perspectives, and be careful when choosing your light.

 In this article, I have listed many reasons for you to create black and white wildlife photographs.

-It is a technique that allows you to create photos that have impact, meaning and that are very interesting for expressing your emotions and transmitting your own messages.
+It is a technique that allows you to create photos that have impact, meaning, and which accurately express your emotions and transmit your messages.

-When you go to the field to experience this technique, respect nature and animals, observe before taking your photos, take care of your compositions, consider perspectives, shapes and textures.
+When you are on the field, experiencing this technique yourself, be sure to respect nature and animals, observe the surroundings before taking your photos, and always be aware of your compositions, perspectives, shapes, and textures.